 **The fellowship application includes a section where candidates rank their center preferences.
 Candidates who want to study at Duke or UNC should rank the Duke-UNC Rotary Peace Center as number 1.**

-July – October 2019: The Rotary Foundation and Rotary Peace Centers university partners screen applications and select fellowship awardees.
+July – October: The Rotary Foundation and the Rotary Peace Centers’ university partners screen applications and select fellowship awardees.

-Late October 2019: Fellowship awardees are notified of their selection.
+Late October — Early November: Fellowship awardees are notified of their selection.

-November 2019 – April 2020: Fellowship awardees complete and submit their applications to UNC departments/schools or Duke.
+November – February: Fellowship awardees then complete and submit their applications to UNC departments/schools or Duke MIDP.
 Duke-UNC Rotary Peace Center staff work with the candidates and the departments to facilitate the process.
 Being chosen for a fellowship does not mean you have been admitted to the university.

 “The Rotary Peace Fellowship is a truly unique opportunity for me.
 It’s not only about the generous award that makes it possible to study here in the first place.
 What’s even more is the international network, the trainings, the career support and the fellowship with inspiring professionals from all over the world – that’s what’s changed my life.
 Thank you, Rotary!” – Johanna Schubert